-In 1898 in a splashy advertorial-style piece, the French-language newspaper La Presse wrote up the ten breweries then in business in greater Montreal.
-La Presse was founded in 1884 by William-Edmond Blumhart, a descendant of a Hessian officer who served with British forces in Quebec.
+In 1898 a splashy, advertorial-style piece in the French-language La Presse wrote up the ten breweries then operating in Greater Montreal.
+La Presse was founded in 1884 by William-Edmond Blumhart.
+He descended from a Hessian officer who had served with British forces in Quebec.

-By the start of the 20th century La Presse was a major force in Quebec publishing, friendly to business yet with a liberal, inclusive outlook.
-At least as I remember it, La Presse was never strongly nationalistic, for example.
-Today, the paper is digital-only and run as a social (non-profit) trust.
+At the 20th century La Presse was a major force in Quebec publishing, friendly to business yet with a liberal, inclusive outlook.
+(At least as I remember it, La Presse was not strongly nationalistic, for example).
+Today, the paper is digital-only and run as a social, non-profit trust.

-Brewing continues in Molson’s historic location by the St. Lawrence River but a new plant is being built in St. Hubert, Quebec.
-When turns the key, that will spell the end certainly of mass production of Molson-Coors beer by the riverside in Montreal, a long run indeed at the same location.
+Brewing continues at Molson’s historic location by the St. Lawrence River but a new plant is being built in St. Hubert, Quebec.
+When the key will turn that will spell the end at least of mass production by the riverside in Montreal, a long run indeed at the same location.

-The article was probably financed by the brewers as a kind of joint anti-Prohibition exercise, as it continually suggests the health, economic, and social benefits of moderate drinking.
-The breweries are given disproportionate space to their size, Molson got only a small paragraph, for example.
-It is difficult to know why, perhaps each paid for so much space.
+The article perhaps was financed by the breweries as a joint anti-Prohibition exercise, as the health, economic, and social benefits of moderate drinking are continually emphasized.
+The breweries are given space disprportionately to their size, and Molson only got a small paragraph.
+It is difficult to know why, maybe each paid so much for the space given.

-The piece is noteworthy for the historical detail, ownership and management information, and product descriptions.
+The piece is noteworthy for its historical, ownership and management details as well as product descriptions.

-In tune with the industrial and commercial landscape then, most of the breweries were owned by Anglophones despite the fact that Montreal has always had a French-speaking majority.
-Star Brewery was owned by a Belgian financier, Count Debellefeuille.
-The de la Court name suggested a possible second European connection, maybe Dutch.
+In tune with the industrial and commercial landscape then, most of the breweries were owned by anglophones despite the fact that Montreal has always had a French-speaking majority.
+Star was owned by a Belgian financier, Count Debellefeuille. “de la Court” name suggests another European involvement, possibly, but this is unclear.

 The types of beer made were pale ale, India Pale Ale, stock ale, porter, stout, and lager.
 Some made both lager and ale, Ekers for example produced a Milwaukee Lager.
 Its plant was – and is, the building – on St. Lawrence Boulevard north, past the Schwartz smoked meat restaurant many readers will know.